Last updated on .

 Peace and Culture Statue

-Just outside the gate in the middle of an intersection is the Peace and Culture Statue (Barış ve Kültür Heykeli).
-It was erected in 2001 and portrays three hands holding up a half globe with olive branches.
-The hands represent the Turkish, Greek, and Armenian people living in Zeytinburnu.
-Three olive branches extending from the globe symbolize peace.
+Just outside the gate, in the middle of an intersection, stands the Peace and Culture Statue (Barış ve Kültür Heykeli).
+Erected in 2001, it depicts three hands holding up a half-globe adorned with olive branches.
+The hands represent the Turkish, Greek, and Armenian communities of Zeytinburnu, while the three olive branches symbolize peace.

 Peace and Culture Statue in Belgradkapı, Istanbul, Turkey